una/una.github.io/_posts/blog/2016-12-27-simplicity-in-engineering.md

 He mentions that this next maintainer, since you can't factor for their background and experience, could end up just refactoring and getting rid of all of that "elegant" code you spent so much time perfecting in the first place if they can't work with it, which is a waste of time and effort for everyone. **Keep it simple, readable, and make sure to include documentation and code comments**.

-> <a class="twitter-share">No matter what kind of engineer or designer you are, the principle of simplicity is a common thread that should influence all of our work.</a>
+<blockquote>No matter what kind of engineer or designer you are, <a class="twitter-share">the principle of simplicity should be at the core of all of our work.</a></blockquote>